 Therefore, the CEA track will prepare students for rewarding employment in the controlled environment agriculture sector with technology, science and engineering, business and management oriented education and training to prepare current and future employees to meet the needs of this important industry segment to successfully compete in the global market place.

 In common with other ABS tracks, the CEA track requires the successful completion of 36 units (credit hours), within the course of a minimum of 2 years and a maximum of 6 years.

 The CEA track includes a wide selection of courses relevant to the mission of the PSMAB and the IMB track.
 These courses are grouped into clusters.
 The track has the following curricular requirements:

 |Science Module||15 Units|

 |Professional Preparation Module||12 Units|

 Courses recommended for the CEA track clusters are listed in the attached Table.
 Other classes may be substituted for the classes listed in the attached Table with the agreement of the Director of the Graduate Studies (DGS) and the Advisor and the Committee of the student.
 Initial selection of the appropriate courses within each cluster and for the study plan in general will be done by agreement between the student and the DGS, based on a draft study plan assembled by the student and submitted to the DGS.
 This plan should be based on the particular needs and interests of the student, considering the career path the student is pursuing.
 Fine tuning and other necessary changes of the course plan will be made by the Advisor and the student’s Committee, in agreement with the DGS.

-Please find a list of recommended courses for Controlled Environment Agriculture track from the ABS Student Handbook 2017-2018 pages 16 - 17.
+Please find a list of recommended courses for Controlled Environment Agriculture track from the Current Student Handbook 2019-2020 pages 15 - 17.